sandeyearns/MindRiser_DataScience_finalproject/README.md

 ## Result

 Best model selected based on Test R² score after hyperparameter tuning.
-Full comparison and metrics are in the notebook.
+You an go and check it out the  full comparison and metrics are in the notebook.

 ## Notes

 This is a learning project built to practice the full data science workflow = cleaning, EDA, modeling, and deployment.

+Thank you for involvement in my project
+This is my project - @Mindrisers Institute of Technology  for my Data Science project.